IMU-Simons Foundation Travel Fellowship

 - Minimal length of a visit is one month.

-All applications should, besides the online application form, contain all of the following:
+All complete applications should, besides the online application form, contain all of the following:

-- a formal letter of invitation from the host institution which clearly specifies the period of the visit as well as the extent of its financial commitment.
-(It is expected that the host institution at least completely covers all local living expenses like accommodation and boarding).
-This letter should be send by the host institution by email to: imu-simons-travel-fellowship (@) mathunion.org
+- A formal letter of invitation from the host institution which clearly specifies the period of the visit as well as the extent of its financial commitment.
+It is expected that the host institution at least completely covers all local living expenses like accommodation and boarding).
+The letter should also include the information that the host institution offers office space/ at least desk in the university/ on campus and in the mathematics department and internet access.
+This letter has to be send by the host institution by email to: imu-simons-travel-fellowship (@) mathunion.org

 The travel grant under this scheme will completely cover the travel costs from the place of work of the applicant to that of the host to the extent of economy class airfare and surface (public) transport, all visa fees as well as travel and health insurance charges up to USD 5,000.